A Distant Laugh

 But she knew the full truth, firsthand.
 So did Cometfrost.

 The white-striped shecat had to stop herself from another nervous giggle.

-Leafstar’s pale blue eyes rested on her for a moment before flicking quickly to Pikedance’s mother and father, and then finally refocusing on her brother, who was holding his head high and hiding a grin, holding his leader’s gaze with confidence.
+Leafstar’s pale blue eyes rested on her for only a moment before flicking quickly towards Pikedance’s mother and father, and then finally refocusing on her brother, who was holding his head high and his leader’s gaze with confidence.
 Or maybe it was that the tom had nothing to lose anymore.

 "Cats of Stoneclan!"
 The small shecat's voice rang out and echoed among the sound of the rushing water.
 "We come here in anger and shock, but we gather to met out justice!"
 Her pale blue eyes were smooth and hard like pebbles.